ubicucsd/bootcamp_19_20/9_1_Clustering.md

 #### Skills: Familiarity with sklearn package and an understanding of why clustering is useful in bioinformatics

-#### Preliminary note:
+#### Syntax note:

-Note that in Python syntax, you will have to use the dot (period) to indicate when you are going from a general to specific scope.
+Note that in Python syntax, you will have to use a dot to specify where you want to get a function from.
 For example, there is a package called numpy, with a module called random, with a function called seed.
 The seed function is called by typing out ```np.random.seed()```, telling python where exactly it needs to look.

 **WE ARE USING PYTHON3, NOT PYTHON**